Blog

 • If your main concern is workload optimization and rightsizing, Densify’s predictive analytics are best-in-class.

-• For automated savings on AWS Reserved Instances and Savings Plans, ProsperOps is purpose-built.
+• ProsperOps is built for automated savings on AWS Reserved Instances and Savings Plans.

 • If you want real-time anomaly detection and proactive alerts, Anodot is highly effective.